 Lil Uzi Vert Net Worth

-Lil Uzi Vert net worth: Lil Uzi Vert is an American hip hop artist who has a net worth of $16 million.
-In touring years he has at times been one of the highest paid rappers in the world.
-For example, between September 2017 and September 2018, Lil Uzi Vert earned an astounding $20 million.
+Lil Uzi Vert is an American hip hop artist who at times been one of the highest paid rappers in the world.
+As of this writing, Lil Uzi Vert has a net worth of $25 million.
+Between September 2017 and September 2018, Lil Uzi Vert earned an astounding $20 million.
 That was enough to make him one of 20 highest-paid rappers on the planet for that time frame.
 In the same time period he had 3.5 billion streaming views and played an impressive 76 live shows around the world.

 Woods also released several sounds on SoundCloud produced by Metro Boomin and was featured on Fall Out Boy and Wiz Khalifa's "Boys of Summer" tour in August 2017.
 His second mixtape, "Luv is Rage", was released on October 20, 2015.
 Woods was called a "breakout artist of 2015" by HotNewHipHop.